How to Burn iMovie Project to DVD in Mac for playback on TV

 Note that you must check the calculator bar at the bottom to know the amount of space that will be used on the DVD.

 Step 2: Edit the QuickTime file (optional)

 This software allows you to quickly edit a movie using built-in video editing tools.
-You're able to crop, trim or rotate your movie, apply effect, adjust the volume, even insert a watermark.
+By clicking the "Edit" icon located in the lower right side of the video thumbnail, you're able to crop, trim or rotate your movie, apply effect, adjust the volume, even insert a watermark.

 Designing a DVD menu is the next step, before the actual burning of the DVD with QuickTime movie file in Mac.

 Step 3: Create a menu for the DVD